 Resources for Oregon Schools

-Are you looking for cost-effective ways to reduce energy costs at your school?
-Do you need tools to engage students and families in learning about energy efficiency and renewable power?
-Energy Trust of Oregon has classroom resources for teachers and students, as well as solutions to help administrators begin increasing the energy efficiency of school buildings.
+Energy Trust of Oregon has classroom resources for teachers to engage students in learning about energy efficiency and renewable power, as well as solutions to help administrators begin increasing the energy efficiency of school buildings.
 In addition to energy cost savings, energy efficiency can help you reduce operating costs and extend your equipment life while creating healthier, more comfortable learning and work environments.

 Funding for efficiency and renewable energy

-Energy Trust has been helping Oregon public and private schools invest in energy efficiency and renewable power since 2004.
-Along with the Oregon Department of Energy, we can provide technical assistance, comprehensive energy assessments and cash incentives to help offset the cost of qualified energy-efficiency and renewable energy projects at schools.
+We have been helping Oregon public and private schools invest in energy efficiency and renewable power since 2003.
+In coordination with the Oregon Department of Energy, we provide technical assistance, comprehensive energy assessments and cash incentives to help offset the cost of qualified energy-efficiency and renewable energy projects at schools.

 Private schools in Oregon served by Portland General Electric, Pacific Power, NW Natural and Cascade Natural Gas may be eligible for Energy Trust cash incentives, as well as Washington State private and public schools served by NW Natural.